Skip to main content Skip to navigation

 Mitigating Circumstances Panel

-The Mitigating Circumstances Panel is Chaired by the Director of Undergraduate Studies and membership includes the Senior Tutor, the Deputy Director of Undergraduate Studies, the Director of Studies, the Head of Department, the Year Tutor and the Student Wellbeing and Progression Officer.
+The Mitigating Circumstances Panel is Chaired by the Director of Undergraduate Studies and membership includes the Senior Tutor, the Deputy Director of Undergraduate Studies, the Deputy Director of Undergraduate Studies (Assessments), the Year Tutor, the Student Support and Progression Officer and an Programme Administrator.
 The panel has the following remit:

 • To consider details of applications for mitigating circumstances and make recommendations on the outcome of each application to the Board of Examiners.